daffainfo/ctf-writeup/WaniCTF 2023/Just_Passw0rd/README.md

 > In this challenge, The ELF file requires password.
 Is there a way to look inside without knowing the password?

 ## About the Challenge
-We have been given a compiled file (You can download the file [here](just_password)).
+We were given a compiled file (You can download the file [here](just_password)).
 We need to know the password of the file to obtain the flag

 ![preview](images/preview.png)